ravishende/grafana_data_retrieval/README.md

 You can also specify specific inputs in the parameters when calling a class in main.py.
 Changing these inputs will affect how much data will be returned and from how long ago.
 To see how inputs affect a specific query, mess with the settings for that query [here](https://thanos.nrp-nautilus.io/).
+Note: There are a couple others used which can be found in [inputs.py](inputs.py)

-For more information on the code base, inputs, and data collected, look at extras/data_retrieval.pptx
+For more information on the code base, inputs, and data collected, look at [this powerpoint](extras/data_retrieval.pptx)

+For information on how the queries were originally found, look at these [older notes](extras/information_files/queries_notes.md)